I N G L E S I D E

 Our Fermentation Space

-The Ingleside in-house fermentation space is a hotbed for culinary innovation.
-Harnessing the transformative power of microorganisms, we transform simple ingredients and kitchen leftovers into complex, flavour-rich components, experimenting and refining each ferment.
-From lacto-fermenting vegetables to aging misos for months with our homegrown koji, we also harness the beauty of our local produce to create seasonal ferments that reflect the diversity of their surroundings.
+Harnessing the transformative power of microorganisms, she transforms simple ingredients and kitchen leftovers into complex, flavour-rich components, experimenting and refining each ferment.
+From lacto-fermenting vegetables to ageing misos for months with their homegrown koji, they also harness the beauty of their local produce to create seasonal ferments that reflect the diversity of their surroundings.

 ingleside-1001